Atlinx/coding-notes-text/Concepts/Machine Learning/CS-182/1 - Introduction.md

 	- Humans also learn from a large amount of data
 3. Enough **compute** to handle all this
 	- Can't wait for years to years for training

+Model capacity
+?
+- (informally) How many different functions a particular model class can represent
+- **Ex.** Linear decision boundaries vs. non-linear boundaries

+Underlying themes of deep learning
+?
+- Benefits of acquiring representations using high-capacity models and lots of data
+- Learning vs. inductive bias
+-  Algorithms that scale

+Benefits of acquiring representations using high-capacity models and lots of data ?
+- Automation
+	- We don't need to know what the good features are, can have model figure it out from data
+- Better performance
+	- When representations are learned end-to-end, they are better tailored to the current task

+Learning vs. inductive bias
+?
+- Models get most performance from data rather than from designer insight
+- Should we build in knowledge, **or** better machinery for learning and scale?

+Inductive bias
+?
+- What we build into the model to make it learn effectively
+- (informally) Built-in knowledge or biases in a model designed to help it learn
+	- All knowledge is "bias" -> makes some solutions more likely and some less likely

+Scaling
+?
+- (informally) Ability for an algorithm to work better as more data and model capacity is added